jrthearchitect/springkeyvaultexample/README.md

 # Create Azure Resource Group if you don't already have one for this purpose.
+Replace the name and location variables
 <pre><code>
-az group create --name "InsertNameHere" -l "InsertLocationHere"    #replace the name and location variables
+az group create --name "InsertNameHere" -l "InsertLocationHere"
 </code></pre>

 # Create Azure Key Vault